 Taylor Acoustic Guitars Body Sizes

-Are generally the largest acoustic guitar of them all.
-Jumbos suit players who have a are strong strummers.
+They are generally the largest acoustic guitar of them all.
+Jumbos suit players who have are strong strummers.
 They have a big, powerful sound.

-Dreadnoughts are a very popular guitar because they have a lot to offer.
-They suit a variety of styles and suit strummers, fingerstyle, bluegrass and flat pickers.
+Dreadnoughts are a prevalent guitar because they have a lot to offer.
+They suit a variety of styles and suit strummers, fingerstyle, bluegrass, and flat pickers.
 They offer big strong bass and are loud.
-They are popular with larger framed people and mush less for smaller framed people.
-Smaller, framed people often complain about the discomfort of draping their arms over the body of the instrument.
+They are popular with larger framed people and much less for smaller framed people.
+Smaller, framed people often complain about the discomfort of draping their arms over the instrument’s body.

-Is an old-style and popular with guitarists seeking a smaller guitar.
+Is old-style and popular with guitarists seeking a smaller guitar.

 A small and light guitar for people who travel a lot.
 Not known for their tonality or high volume output.

-Designed with children in mind, they are 3/4 to half the average size of most guitars—a popular choice for kids who are learning to play.
+Designed with children in mind, they are 3/4 to half the average size of most guitars—a popular choice for kids learning to play.

 Guitar manufactures have their own variations of guitar types and sizes.